 - For SCells, RAN provides the required SI by dedicated signaling.
 Nevertheless, the UE shall acquire MIB of the PSCell to get SFN timing of the SCG (which may be different from MCG).
 Upon change of relevant SI, RAN releases and adds the concerned SCell.

-Editor’s Note: Reference to RAN1 specification may be used for the MIB/SIB1 periodicities [X].
+Editor’s Note: Reference to RAN1 specification may be used for the MIB/SIB1 periodicities [X].FFS

 5.2.2 System information acquisition